isauraAlmar/Personal/README.md

 #### NoSQL

 The idea of the NoSQL database is to solve the problems that the tipical relational database have.
 A good definition for a NoSQL is a variety of different database tecnologies that are being non-relational as we mantione before that is one of the problems that we are having with very larg amount of Data, it is also distributed meaning that ther can they can be vinculate to multiple processors.
 An other catacheristics of the NoSQL is that they have to be horizontally scalable, that means that we can increase the number of the nodes, and not having to scale verticly, incrise the sise of the node.

 !!DRAW OF VERTICAL AN HORITZONTAL scaling.

-When we talck about big data we have 4 dimentions or the 4 V: Volume, Variety, Varacity and Velocity. (!!!
-EXPLAIN IT MORE)
+When we talck about big data we have 4 dimentions or the 4 V:

+* Volume:

+* Variety:

+* Varacity:

+* Velocity:

 #### Types of NoSQL